-9.3.4.5 public List<BundleCapability> getDeclaredCapabilities(String namespace)
+10.4.5.6 public List<BundleCapability> getDeclaredCapabilities (String namespace)

-- namespace The name space of the declared capabilities to return or null to return the declared capabilities from all name spaces. - □ Returns the capabilities declared by this bundle revision. - Returns A list containing a snapshot of the declared BundleCapabilitys, or an empty list if this bundle revision declares no capabilities in the specified name space.
+namespace The namespace of the declared capabilities to return or null to return the declared capabilities from all namespaces.

+□ Returns the capabilities declared by this bundle revision.

+Returns An unmodifiable list containing the declared Bundle Capabilitys from the specified namespace.
+The returned list will be empty if this bundle revision declares no capabilities in the specified namespace.
 The list contains the declared capabilities in the order they are specified in the manifest.

-9.3.4.6 public List<BundleRequirement> getDeclaredRequirements(String namespace)
+10.4.5.7 public List<BundleRequirement> getDeclaredRequirements (String namespace)

-- namespace The name space of the declared requirements to return or null to return the declared requirements from all name spaces. - □ Returns the requirements declared by this bundle revision. - Returns A list containing a snapshot of the declared BundleRequirements, or an empty list if this bundle revision declares no requirements in the specified name space.
+namespace The namespace of the declared requirements to return or null to return the declared requirements from all namespaces.

+□ Returns the requirements declared by this bundle revision.

+Returns An unmodifiable list containing the declared BundleRequirements from the specified namespace.
+The returned list will be empty if this bundle revision declares no requirements in the specified namespace.
 The list contains the declared requirements in the order they are specified in the manifest.